pedjoni/idiorag/README.md

 **IdioRAG** (from the Greek *idios*, meaning "one's own") is an **API-first** Retrieval-Augmented Generation (RAG) framework built for **private, user-isolated queries**.

 IdioRAG is designed to function as a backend microservice.
-It treats privacy as a first-class citizen by ensuring that personal documents and queries are cryptographically tied to specific users through JWT authentication and database-level isolation.
+It treats privacy as a first-class citizen by ensuring that personal documents and queries are tied to specific users through authentication and database-level isolation.

 ## Core Features